 A living lab

 Experience the underwater world off of BC’s coast in a Victorian-era submarine.
 Similar to a Jules Verne story, this masterpiece exhibit is sure to capture your imagination with tales (and tails!) of mesmerizing marine life.

 From the control room, view an underwater sea cliff stretching from floor to ceiling, or peer through portholes to witness the dynamic energy of a kelp bed.
 Conduct your own marine biology research by exploring the cabinets and drawers full of carefully preserved museum specimens, including stunning corals, crabs, shells, and sea stars.
 Or spend countless hours observing live animals – barnacles, hermit crabs, sea squirts, and fishes – as they eke out a living in our 360 litre aquarium.
 Finally, before resurfacing, be sure to check out the view through the periscope – see any sea monsters?
-Our expert docents are frequently on hand, eager to answer questions or share their knowledge on everything from worms to whales.
+Our expert Learning Team Volunteers are frequently on hand, eager to answer questions or share their knowledge on everything from worms to whales.

 A study in contrasts

 Travel to the distant past in the Green House-Ice House gallery.
 Gaze upward at a fantastic panorama of subtropical Vancouver Island.
 See spectacular palm and ammonite fossils from the land and sea when our region had a subtropical climate 80 million years ago.